i-christian/school_management_system/README.md

 The application follows a modular, layered architecture:

-- **Backend API**: Written in Golang, exposing RESTful endpoints for all operations—from user authentication to recording student grades.
+- **Backend API**: Written in Golang with chi router, exposing RESTful endpoints for all operations—from user authentication to recording student grades.
-- **Frontend**: Uses Go’s templating system alongside HTMX for dynamic content updates and TailwindCSS for responsive design.
+- **Frontend**: Uses Go's `templ` alongside HTMX for dynamic content updates and TailwindCSS for responsive design.
 - **Database**: PostgreSQL serves as the backbone for all persistent data, with clear relationships between entities such as students, classes, and academic terms.
 - **Containerization**: Docker and Docker Compose streamline development, testing, and deployment.
+- **Reverse Proxy**: Caddy server acts as a reverse proxy for the application
 - **CI/CD Pipeline**: GitHub Actions automate testing and deployments, ensuring continuous integration and delivery.

 ## Development Workflow